The quality of the universal postal service includes providing:

 The provider of the universal postal service must install at least one mailbox per:

-• every 1,500 inhabitants in cities with 25,001 to 250,000 inhabitants.
+- for every 1,500 inhabitants in settlements with more than 75,000 inhabitants.

 Regulator's intervention